erl-ang/bootleg-bittorrent/README.md

 Created for Professor Misra's Spring 2023 Computer Networks course (CSEE W4119) @ Columbia University.
 [The spec can be found here.](https://github.com/erl-ang/bootleg-bittorrent/blob/master/spec.pdf) Note that we had to write all our code in one Python file, which is why the design is so shit.

 # Running the program 🏃
 First, run the server:

-## server mode
+## Server Mode

-- general usage:
+- General Usage:

 ```bash
 python3 FileApp.py (-s | -c) <port>
 ```

-- example: initiating FileApp server running on port 1025
+- Example: initiating FileApp server running on port 1025

 ```bash
 python3 FileApp.py -s 1025
 ```

 Now, we can instantiate any number of clients:
-## client mode
+## Client Mode

-- general usage:
+- General Usage:

 ```bash
 FileApp.py (-s | -c) <name> <server-ip> <server-port> \
  <client-udp-port> <client-tcp-port>
 ```

-- example: initiating FileApp client “erin” running locally that communicates on port 1026 with the server that listens on port 1025. “erin” listens to file requests from other clients on port 1027.
+- Example: initiating FileApp client “erin” running locally that communicates on port 1026 with the server that listens on port 1025. “erin” listens to file requests from other clients on port 1027.

 ```bash
 python3 FileApp.py -c we 0.0.0.0 1025 1026 1027
 ```

-## help me!
+## Help me!

 - a help option is included to make interacting with the program arguments easier: